-1. Culinary Institute of America (CIA) in Hyde Park, New York
+Culinary Institute of America

-2. Johnson & Wales University (JWU) in Providence, Rhode Island
+Johnson & Wales University

-Originally founded as a business school in 1914, Johnson & Wales University expanded through the years to offer undergraduate and graduate degrees in areas that include technology, education and culinary arts.
-JWU has four campuses in Rhode Island, Florida, Colorado and North Carolina.
-Within the College of Culinary Arts, students can pursue an associate's or bachelor's degree in baking and pastry arts.
-During both the associate's and bachelor's programs, students are required to complete an internship either locally or abroad.
+Originally founded as a business school in 1914, Johnson & Wales University expanded through the years to offer undergraduate and graduate degrees in areas that include technology, education, and culinary arts.
+The school has four campuses in Rhode Island, Florida, Colorado, and North Carolina.
+As of 2017, Johnson & Wales tied for 67th among the best universities in the north, according to U.S. News & World Report's rankings for 2017.

 More Top Baking and Pastry Schools

-|College of DuPage||Offers an associates and certificate program in baking and pastry arts|
+|College of DuPage||Glen Ellyn, IL||Offers an associate's degree and certificate program in baking and pastry arts|

-|Columbus State Community College||The baking and pastry arts track is part of the larger restaurant and foodservice management program|
+|Columbus State Community College||Columbus, OH||Has a baking and pastry arts track that's part of the larger restaurant and foodservice management program|

-|El Paso Community College||Students learn about the business aspect of baking while also gaining culinary skills.||El Paso, TX|
+|El Paso Community College||El Paso, TX||Students learn about the business aspect of baking while also gaining culinary skills.|

-|Houston Community College||Students in the baking and pastry courses have the opportunity to work with commercial equipment.|
+|Houston Community College||Houston, TX||Students taking baking and pastry courses have the opportunity to work with commercial equipment.|

-|Oakland Community College||The college offers courses in wedding cake design, plated desserts, retail baking and artisan breads.||Bloomfield Hills, MI|
+|Oakland Community College||Bloomfield Hills, MI||Offers courses in wedding cake design, plated desserts, retail baking, and artisan breads|

 |Suffolk County Community College||Selden, NY||Baking and pastry students can participate in a 200-hour internship program.|

-|Valencia Community College||Chefs in the program hail from Walt Disney World and Universal Studios|
+|Valencia Community College||Orlando, FL||Has chefs that hail from Walt Disney World and Universal Studios|

 We've just learned about some of the top baking and pastry schools in the country.
 Some tell-tale signs of the best schools in the field include offering multiple program options, top-notch faculty with considerable culinary experience, and kitchen-based training opportunities.